Egyptian pound sees largest single-day fall since IMF deal

 The Egyptian economy has been hit hard by years of government austerity, the coronavirus pandemic, and the fallout from the war in Ukraine.
 Egypt is the world’s largest wheat importer, with most of its imports having traditionally come from eastern Europe.

-Since the start of the year, the Egyptian pound has lost over 40% of its value against the dollar, with the country currently facing a foreign currency shortage.
+Since the start of 2022, the Egyptian pound has lost more than 40% of its value against the dollar, with the country currently facing a foreign currency shortage.

 In recent months, Egypt has also been beset by rising inflation, with the annual rate reaching above 18% in November.
 The Central Bank has sought to curb the rise by raising interest rates.

-Note: This story has been corrected to show that the Egyptian pound has lost more than 40% of its value against the dollar since the start of 2022, not 60%.